A table setting with bees that are welcome.

 The green goblets are the same ones I used for my St. Patrick’s table, They are Noritake Sweet Swirl in light green.
 These were made between 1985 and 2005 and I found them on ebay.
 That green is a perfect match for the bits of green leaves on the yellow wicker items.
 The blue goblet was made by Noritake, it’s called Blue Perspective.
 These were made between 1970 and 1983 and I found them on ebay as well.

 I saw this bee flatware on another tablescaper’s blog a few years ago and finally decided I had to have them.
 They are one of the reasons I designed this tablescape.
-They are made by Wallace and are 18/10, really good quality.
+They are made by Wallace, pattern Napoleon Bee, and they are 18/10, really good quality.
 I love those bees on the ends.

 All the yellow wicker items including the salad plates, came from HomeGoods this spring.
 They don’ t have a label except made in china.
 I love the bee hive cream and sugar, and salt and pepper.
 I was looking for something for a centerpiece and found the cake plate first and then the small cookie jar, done!
 Found the small bee hive candles on Amazon, they are made from 100% hand poured bees wax.
 You can just see the tiny glass bee on the left in this photo.
 I have had it for years, don’t remember where I got it but I knew it belonged on this table!

 I am not a fan of bees although I know we need them but I had fun pulling this table together!